Dr. Ryan Stewart, DO

 Does Menopause Cause Urinary Incontinence?

-Estrogen plays a crucial role in maintaining the health of pelvic tissues.
-It keeps the urethral lining plump and well-supplied with blood, maintains the strength of supporting ligaments, and helps the pelvic floor muscles function properly.
+Estrogen keeps pelvic tissues healthy.
+It maintains blood flow to the urethral lining, supports the ligaments, and helps the pelvic floor muscles work properly.
 When estrogen levels drop during perimenopause and menopause:

 • The urethral lining thins, reducing its ability to form a tight seal